-11.1.9.5 Retrieving non-conformant data samples associated with an execution Event
+11.1.10.5 Retrieving non-conformant data samples associated with an execution Event

-- The ID(s) of the execution event(s) you want to check (as one or more URL parameters). - = The non-conformant-data-sample endpoint returns non-conformant data samples for a specified job execution event.
+- The ID(s) of the execution event(s) you want to check (as one or more URL parameters). - This execution event id (1, in this example) is specified as a URL parameter for this operation.

+The non-conformant-data-sample endpoint returns non-conformant data samples for a specified job execution event.
 These non-conformant data samples will report the data patterns that caused the non-conformant data execution event to help identify why data is not getting masked.
-NOT specifying an execution event in the URL parameter will retrieve all nonconformant data samples events for all masking jobs.
+NOT specifying an execution event in the URL parameter will retrieve all non-conformant data samples events for all masking jobs.